fnando/boppers/README.md

 end
 ```

-Now this notifier will only be triggered when
+Now this notifier will only be triggered when `Boppers.notify(:clock, **kargs)`
-`Boppers.notify(name: :clock, **kargs)` is called, ignoring other boppers.
+is called, ignoring other boppers.

 ### Distributing notifiers